 Throughout the FMCoC area, which includes Madera County, approximately 60.0 percent of the homeless population identified as male, 29.0 percent as female, and 1.0 percent as transgender.
 Approximately half of the population identified as Hispanic, 6.0 percent identified as Native American or Alaska Native, 3.7 percent as Asian, 15.6 percent as Black or African American, 0.8 percent as Native Hawaiian or Pacific Islander, 60.6 percent as White, and 12.8 percent as multiracial or belonging to another race.
 Additionally, 205 people, or 4.9 percent of the homeless population, were veterans; 15.0 percent were survivors of domestic violence; and 19.0 percent had a serious mental illness.
 Though the age of homeless persons was reported generally, the senior population was not identified.
-The PIT report does not distinguish between the characteristics of the homeless population.
+The PIT report does not distinguish between the characteristics of the homeless population in Fresno County, so it is assumed that these statistics generally represent the Fresno County population.
 Further, the 2022 PIT does not identify the locations of individuals in the remainder of the county.
-However, in 2021 the County of Fresno released a "Homelessness Update" that identified 50 homeless persons in Selma, approximately 25.5 percent of the homeless population, which includes the cities of Coalinga, Firebaugh, Fowler, Huron, Kerman, Kingsburg, Mendota, Orange Cove, Parlier, Reedley, Sanger, and Selma and the unincorporated communities of Raisin City and West Park.
+However, in 2021 the County of Fresno released a "Homelessness Update" that identified 50 homeless persons in Selma, approximately 25.5 percent of the homeless population in the "rural informal county," which includes the cities of Coalinga, Firebaugh, Fowler, Huron, Kerman, Kingsburg, Mendota, Orange Cove, Parlier, Reedley, Sanger, and Selma and the unincorporated communities of Raisin City and West Park.

-Table 1O-12, Demographic Characteristics of Homeless Population, 2022, identifies the proportion of each of protected characteristics in the 2022 PIT compared to the proportion in each Fresno County jurisdictions' population, to identify whether any protected classes are disproportionately represented in the homeless population.
+Table 10-12, Demographic Characteristics of Homeless Population, 2022, identifies the proportion of each of protected characteristics in the 2022 PIT compared to the proportion in each Fresno County jurisdictions' population, to identify whether any protected classes are disproportionately represented in the homeless population.
 The percentages for a protected characteristic population in bold are overrepresented in the homeless population compared to that jurisdiction's total population.
 It is worth noting that, given the size of the homeless population in Selma, not all protected characteristics may be represented.
 However, without data available at the jurisdiction level, it is assumed that the percentages of each protected class apply to the local homeless population.